Want to buy some retro Coventry shirts? Read on…

 1987 Home Shirt

-This retro Coventry shirt was worn as the club were riding high on the back of their first, and only, major honour so far, the 1987 FA Cup Final.
+This Coventry City retro shirt was worn as the club were riding high on the back of their first, and only, major honour so far, the 1987 FA Cup Final.
 Prior to the start of the season manager John Sillett broke the club transfer record, signing David Speedie from Chelsea for £780,000 and announcedthat Coventry would “no longer be shopping at Woolworth’s, from now on we’re shopping at Harrods”.

 Speedie made an instant impact, scoring on a first day of the season win against their finalists in the FA Cup the previous year Tottenham.
 The Sky Blues eventually finished 10th in the league, exactly the same position they had finished the previous season and put up a disappointing defence of their FA Cup, losing to Watford in the 4th round of the competition.